PoignardAzur/poignardazur.github.io/_posts/2022-02-23-rust-unsized-vars-analysis.md

 - Help writing to uninitialized memory, in particular when reading IO.
 - Returning `impl MyTrait` from trait-safe methods, and trait-safe async.

 In retrospect, only the third rationale really holds water.
-LLVM is pretty good at eliding copies and placement is rarely necessary, [other proposals have come out](https://github.com/rust-lang/rfcs/blob/master/text/2930-read-buf.md) that adress Reading to unitialized memory, and examples for these use cases muddled the main point.
+LLVM is pretty good at eliding copies and placement is rarely necessary, [other proposals have come out](https://github.com/rust-lang/rfcs/blob/master/text/2930-read-buf.md) that address Reading to unitialized memory, and examples for these use cases muddled the main point.

 The core of the RFC is that functions be allowed to return unsized values; these functions would be "split in two": the first part of the function would return the size of the returned value, and the second part would write the value into a provided buffer.